turingschool-examples/backend_mod_1_prework/day_1/README.md

 ## Open your local copy of backend_prework in Atom

-1. Using your terminal, open the local copy of the repository that you created during setup in Atom.
+1. Using your terminal, open the local copy of this repo.
 To do this, enter these commands into your terminal:

 ```
 cd ~